NorthStarUAS/Simulator/README.md

   may or may not produce useful results, definitely do not depend on useful results outside the range of state data collected in the flight.
+* When things blow up for whichever reason, it can be quite spectacular!